ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Relaxed rule about including the 'peer_roles' parameter.

 * More guidelines for group members that fail to decrypt messages.

+* Fetching the latest keying material can happen before the old, stored one expires.

+* Renewing the current keying material can happen before it expires.

 * Revised size of integer for building AEAD nonces for group rekeying.